vsrinivas/fuchsia/docs/magenta/syscalls/nano_sleep.md

 **nanosleep**() suspends the calling thread execution for at least *nanoseconds* nanoseconds.
 The special value **MX_TIME_INFINITE** suspends the calling thread execution indefinitely.
+The value **0** immediately yields the thread.

 ## RETURN VALUE